bregman-arie/devops-exercises/README.md

 <details>
 <summary>What happens if you send a packet that is bigger than the MTU?</summary><br><b>

-With IPv4 protocol, router can fragment the PDU then send all the fragmented PDU through the transaction.
+With the IPv4 protocol, the router can fragment the PDU and then send all the fragmented PDU through the transaction.

 With IPv6 protocol, it issues an error to the user's computer.
 </b></details>

 <details>
-<summary>True or False?.
+<summary>True or False?
 Ping is using UDP because it doesn't care about reliable connection</summary><br><b>

 False.
 Ping is actually using ICMP (Internet Control Message Protocol) which is a network protocol used to send diagnostic messages and control messages related to network communication.
 </b></details>